run2fail/locker/README.rst

     - May destroy your data
     - Many errors and misconfigurations are not caught yet and may result in undefined states
+    - The feature to set cgroup configuration via the YAML file has high potential to shoot yourself in the foot
     - Test in an expendable virtual machine first!
     - Compatibility may be broken in future versions